 You’ll likely need to replace your coil at least once a week, although if you’re vaping really clean juice, you may get more than a week sometimes.

 How will I know when the coil needs to be changed?

-If you start to taste a burnt taste then you know it’s time to change the coil.
-Some other signs that it’s time to change it is if you hear a gurgling noise when you pull from your device, or if you feel like you’re pulling harder than you normally do, and the battery is fully charged.
-To change your coil, just repeat the steps above and you’ll be good to go!
+If you start to taste a burnt taste, then you know it’s time to change the coil.
+Some other signs that it’s time to change if you hear a gurgling noise when you pull from your device or if you feel like you’re pulling harder than you normally do, and the battery is fully charged.
+To change your coil, repeat the steps above, and you’ll be good to go!
 It takes less than a minute to change your coil once you get the hang of it.

 How much e-liquid will I need?

 This really depends on you and how much you will be vaping.
 You will likely be refilling your liquid at least once a day.
 If you’re going to vape all day, you’re going to go through a lot more e-liquid than someone who only vapes a couple of times a day.
 For the first little while, keep your e-liquid with you and keep track of how much you are going through.
-Over time you will get a good sense of how much you will need per day and per week so that you never run out of juice.
-Refilling your liquid takes less than a minute, it’s really easy once you get the hang of it.
+Over time you will get a good sense of how much you will need per day and week so that you never run out of juice.
+Refilling your liquid takes less than a minute.
+It’s effortless once you get the hang of it.

 What nicotine strength should I get?